Table of Contents

-One of the most well-known blockchains for smart contracts will get a much-needed upgrade.
+After multiple delays and setbacks, Cardano’s (one of the most well-known blockchains for smart contracts) long-awaited Vasil hard fork upgrade finally went live on 22nd Sept 2023.
 Charles Hoskinson, the creator of Cardano, declared in early June 2022 that the Cardano blockchain would experience an update known as the Vasil hard fork by the end of June 2022.
-However, for some reason, it got delayed, and it will ultimately be released in the middle of September 2022, nearby the Ethereum Merge.
+However, for some reason, it got delayed, and it will ultimately be released in the middle of September 2022, near the Ethereum Merge.

 To learn about Ethereum Merge, click here!